huwwpnotes/huwwpnotes.github.io/pages/binary.md

 ## Buffer Overflows

-> Our aim: Overwrite the RIP register with the address of our shellcode
+> Our aim: Overwrite the EIP/RIP register with the address of our shellcode

 Important Registers:
 1. EPB/RPB: register which points to base of the current the stack frame
 2. ESP/RSP: register which points to the top of the current stack frame
 3. EIP/RIP:  register which points to the next processor instruction

+### Basic Windows Buffer Overflows

+1. Use a script to reproduce the crash
+2. Identify the offsets
+3. Identify bad characters
+4. Find a useable JMP ESP
+5. Generate shellcode
+6. Pad with NOPs
+7. Exploit

 ### Disabling OS and Compiler Security